 Inventories comprise raw materials, work in progress and finished goods.
-Work in progress and finished goods comprise service expenses incurred at CMOs, raw materials consumed, incremental storage and transportation, other direct materials, and a proportion of manufacturing overheads based on normal operation capacity.
+The cost of work in progress and finished goods comprise service expenses incurred at CMOs, raw materials consumed, incremental storage and transportation, other direct materials, and a proportion of manufacturing overheads based on normal operation capacity.

 Inventories are measured at the lower of cost incurred in bringing it to its present location and condition, and net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.
+Cost is measured using the first-in, first-out method.
 Work in progress and finished goods are measured under a standard cost method that takes into account normal levels of consumption, yields, labor, efficiency and capacity utilization.
 Production processes are complex, where actual yields and consumptions are sensitive to a wide variety of manufacturing conditions.
 Standard cost variances are reviewed regularly and adjusted to ensure inventories approximate actual cost of production.